-The Authority experienced increases in the fair value of investments of approximately \$0 and \$4, for the years ended June 30, 2016 and 2015, respectively.
+The Authority experienced decreases in the fair value of investments of approximately \$15 and \$0, for the years ended June 30, 2017 and 2016, respectively.
 Realized gains and losses as well as changes in fair value of investments are reported in investment income or loss in the Statement of Revenues, Expenses, and Changes in Net Position.

-FAIR VALUE MEASUREMENT - During the fiscal year ending June 30, 2016 the Authority adopted GASB Statement No. 72, Fair Value Measurement and Application, which provides guidance for determining a fair value measurement for financial reporting purposes.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+FAIR VALUE MEASUREMENT - Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value is a market-based measurement, not an entity-specific measurement.
 For some assets and liabilities, observable market transactions or market information might be available; for others, it might not be available.
 However, the objective of a fair value measurement in both cases is the same-that is, to determine the price at which an orderly transaction to sell the asset or to transfer the liability would take place between the market and participants at the measurement date under current market conditions.
 Fair value is an exit price at the measurement date from the perspective of a market participant that controls the asset or is obligated for the liability.
 The Authority categorizes its assets and liabilities measured at fair value within the hierarchy established by generally accepted accounting principles.
 Assets and liabilities valued at fair value are categorized based on inputs to valuation techniques as follows: